English-language and surtitled theatre in Amsterdam

 Founded by a small group of English-speaking theatre-lovers in 2002, the Queen’s English Theatre Company is all about providing top notch English-language theatre.
 Run by a professional team of volunteer contributors and actors, QETC presents a selection of plays and musicals.
 Their high standards and attention to detail have earned them a loyal audience in Amsterdam.

 Is comedy more your thing?
 Head to Boom Chicago in Amsterdam for exhilarating performances, sharp writing and quick wit catering to an English-speaking audience.
-The regular long-form improvisation session, Sunday Night Live, features one-off performances centred around a theme where scenes, stories and songs change from week to week.
-The laughs don’t stop there, they also fuse funny stuff with music and politics with international comedians taking the stage throughout the year.
+The regular long-form improvisation session, Sunday Night Live, features one-off performances centred around a theme where scenes, stories and songs change weekly.
+The laughs don’t stop there; they also fuse funny stuff with music and politics, with international comedians taking the stage throughout the year.

 De Kleine Komedie

 With a broad range of shows taking in comedy, music, dance, and theatrical performances, it’s fair to say that De Kleine Komedie leans more towards cabaret.
 It has a long history, is one of the city’s oldest theatres and can count King Willem I and Napoleon as regulars.
 This much-loved spot is now frequented by more contemporary guests staging entertaining shows.
 Check for English performances.

 It’s all about innovative, dynamic theatre for Frascati, a conveniently located theatre in the centre of Amsterdam.
 Each year they present hundreds of productions from small to large scale in four theatre spaces.
 Groups such as Bambie, Mugmetdegoudentand, Dood Paard, Theater Rotterdam, Toneelgroep Oostpool and the Dutch National Theatre tread the boards from time to time making this the spot to see emerging talent fostered by industry professionals.